nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 - Start the voltage at the default value as well (1V)
 - Decrease voltage by 0.025 until unstable in Cinebench (Cinbench reports an error, crashes, or blue screen) and then decrease frequency by 100MHz

 Due note that just changing these two settings may not be enough.
-Your system may detect the voltage / frequency set, but see that it has plenty of power left in it's budget and turbo beyond that disregarding your intentions.
+Your system may detect the new voltage / frequency, but see that it has plenty of power left in it's budget and turbo beyond that disregarding your intentions.
 The solution is to disable precision boost.
 For asrock motherboards this is called Core Performance Boost (CPB)

 ![bios-core-performance-boost](./bios-core-performance-boost.png "Disabling Core Performance Boost")

-Disabling CPB means that cores can't exceed 3.0GHz.
-Considering the [turbo frequency of a R2700 is is 4.1GHz](https://en.wikichip.org/wiki/amd/ryzen_7/2700) that's a 1.1GHz decrease!
+Disabling CPB means that cores can't exceed our set frequency (in the screenshots, it's 3.0GHz).
+Considering the [turbo frequency of a 2700 is 4.1GHz](https://en.wikichip.org/wiki/amd/ryzen_7/2700) that's a 1.1GHz decrease!
+And since the [2700E has a turbo frequency of 4.0GHz](https://en.wikichip.org/wiki/amd/ryzen_7/2700e), we'll be even slower than 2700E in single thread performance.
+The only redeeming quality is that our base clocks are 200MHz higher.

+Let's benchmark the 0.875mv @ 3.0GHz setup and see where it lands.

 #### Results